Quantum inference on a classically trained quantum extreme learning machine: Results

 where $[\cdot]_{kj}$ denotes the matrix element, $[\mathbf{S}_{\textup{si}}]_{kj}$ is the probability amplitude for the signal and idler photons to be in modes $k$ and $j$, respectively, at the QELM input, and $\mathbf{U}_{\textup{QELM,s(i)}}$ are the matrices describing the transformation implemented by the QELM to the signal and idler photons (here and in the following assumed to factor into independent transformations).
 In the stimulated case, by contrast, one starts with the idler seed in a coherent state in mode $j$, described by the amplitude vector $\bm{\alpha}_j=(0,\ldots,\alpha_j,\ldots,0)$, and shapes its amplitude by applying the transformation $\bm{\alpha}_j\mapsto\tilde{\mathbf{U}}_i\bm{\alpha}_j$ before entering the nonlinear source.
 The intensity $I_{kj}$ of the stimulated coherent state of the signal in mode $k$ is given by (see the Supplementary Materials for the derivation)

-Therefore, $C_{kj}\propto I_{kj}$ only if $\tilde{\mathbf{U}}_\textup{i}=\mathbf{U}_{\textup{QELM,i}}^{\dagger}$, i.e., the complex amplitude $\mathbf{U}_{\textup{QELM,i}}^{\dagger}\bm{\alpha}_j$ equals that of a coherent beam back-propagated from mode $j$ at the detectors towards the nonlinear source.\\ The set of intensities $I_{b=kj}$ replace the POVM outcomes $x_b^{(r)}$ in the spontaneous process, and are associated to the labels $y_m^{(r)}$.
-Through Eq.(\ref{eq:QELM_learning}), they are used to train the QELM and learn the weights $w_{mb}$.\\ Inference is carried out on previously unseen quantum input states (Fig.\ref{Fig_1}(b)) generated via spontaneous four-wave mixing (SpFWM).
+Therefore, $C_{kj}\propto I_{kj}$ only if $\tilde{\mathbf{U}}_\textup{i}=\mathbf{U}_{\textup{QELM,i}}^{\dagger}$, i.e., the complex amplitude $\mathbf{U}_{\textup{QELM,i}}^{\dagger}\bm{\alpha}_j$ equals that of a coherent beam back-propagated from mode $j$ at the detectors towards the nonlinear source.\\ The set of intensities $I_{b=kj}$ replaces the POVM outcomes $x_b^{(r)}$ in the spontaneous process, and are associated with the labels $y_m^{(r)}$.
+Through Eq.(\ref{eq:QELM_learning}), they are used to train the QELM and learn the weights $w_{mb}$.\\ Inference is carried out on previously unseen quantum input states (Fig.\ref{Fig_1}(b)) generated via SpFWM.
 It is essential that the inference stage operates directly on quantum states, as these constitute the actual quantum resources employed in experimental protocols.